DennisWacom/InkDesktop/README.md

 Software to use signature pads on windows.
 With an icon in the notification area at the bottom right hand corner, a small popup window will appear whenever a supported signature pad is connected.

+To download a ready installer for use, please go to http://www.wacomsolutionpartner.com/en/inkdesktop/

 ![InkDesktop Screenshot](https://github.com/DennisWacom/InkDesktop/blob/master/inkdesktop.png?raw=true)
 ## Dependencies
 Wacom STU SDK